Learn at the MCA

 With input from our specially trained Artist Educators, we develop a range of learning programs for school students and teachers, families, young people, adult learners of all ages and backgrounds and visitors with specific needs.
 The breadth of offerings range from practical and theoretical schools programs, to creative programs for children and families, social and cultural events for young people, and major public lectures themed around MCA exhibitions, and contemporary issues in the visual arts, design, architecture or film.
 Access to cutting-edge video conferencing facilities allows us to take our content to communities in regional and remote parts of Australia, giving the MCA a truly national reach.

 MCA creative learning programs encourage visitors to colour outside the lines, to experiment, take risks and play with process.
 Artists contribute as thinkers and creators and inspire our audiences to respond to contemporary art in new ways.
 MCA Learning programs acknowledge that every visitor brings their own background story and can take away their own fresh meaning from their encounter with art.

 Schools & Teachers

-The MCA offers a wide range of educational programs for primary and secondary students and teachers, both within the Museum’s galleries and virtually through leading- edge digital technology.
+The MCA offers a wide range of creative learning programs for primary and secondary students and teachers, both within the Museum’s galleries and virtually through leading- edge digital technology.